kyranet/canvas-constructor/README.md

 }
 ```

--   That will create a canvas with size of 300 pixels width, 400 pixels height.
--   Draw an image, given a Buffer (the image from the images folder).
--   Set the color to #FFAE23
--   Set the font size to 28 pixels with font Impact.
--   Set the text alignment to center.
--   Write the text 'Kitten!' in the position (150, 370)
--   Return a buffer.

-And now, you have created an image with a kitten in the background and some centred text in the bottom of it.
+And now, you have created an image with a kitten in the background and some centered text at the bottom of it.

 If you experience issues with `@napi-rs/canvas`, `skia-canvas`, or `canvas`, please refer to their respective package repositories, this
-package is just a convenient wrapper for the three.
+package is just a convenient wrapper that makes it easier to use the canvas in both Node.js and the browser.
+And does not modify the
+behavior of the underlying canvas implementation.